-Back in 1896, Ernest Hanbury Hankin, an English bacteriologist and aeronautical theorist and naturalist, made a report on the Ganges and Yamuna rivers in India.
+Back in 1896, Ernest Hanbury Hankin, an English bacteriologist aeronautical theorist, and naturalist made a report on the Ganges and Yamuna rivers in India.
 He stated that the waters seemed to have some sort of antibacterial properties that helped against cholera.
-In 1915, Fredrick Twort, a British bacteriologist, had also discovered an agent that killed bacteria, however his research had been cut short due to World War I. In 1917, Félix d’Hérelle, a French-Canadian microbiologist, who at the time was working at the Pasteur Institute in Paris, made an announcement of his discovery of “an invisible, antagonistic microbe of the dysentery bacillus”.
+In 1915, Fredrick Twort, a British bacteriologist, had also discovered an agent that killed bacteria, however, his research had been cut short due to World War I. In 1917, Félix d’Hérelle, a French-Canadian microbiologist, who at the time was working at the Pasteur Institute in Paris, made an announcement of his discovery of “an invisible, antagonistic microbe of the dysentery bacillus”.
 Félix d’Hérelle gave this organism the name bacteriophage or bacteria-eater that we use today.
 This name derives from the Greek word phagein, meaning to devour.
 It is Félix d’Hérelle’s work with bacteriophages that have set the basis for what we know today as phage therapy.

 The foundation of Bacteriophage research and institutions

 In 1922, Félix d’Hérelle published what became his fundamental work “The Bacteriophage”.
-This publication attracted many commercial companies who were interested in commercial production of phages.
-On of the first and prominent companies was the French Harmless Hair Dye Company which was founded in 1909 by Eugène Schueller, a young chemist.
+This publication attracted many commercial companies who were interested in the commercial production of phages.
+One of the first and most prominent companies was the French Harmless Hair Dye Company which was founded in 1909 by Eugène Schueller, a young chemist.
 This company is known today as L’Oréal.

 Types of Bacteriophages